kostiscpp/flurm/README.md

 Flurm relies on Flux installed via Spack, an HPC package manager.

-1. **Install Spack:**
-   - Clone Spack: `git clone https://github.com/spack/spack.git`
-   - Source the setup script: `. spack/share/spack/setup-env.sh`
+**Install Spack and Flux using the provided script:**
    - Customize user config and cache paths if needed.

-2. **Install Flux using the provided script:**
    - Run the custom bash script `spack_install_flux.sh` (included in this repo) to install Flux and dependencies (flux-core, flux-sched) in your home directory.
    - This handles versioning, dependencies, and builds Flux in userspace like a virtual environment.

-Required modules (example for ARIS cluster):
+Required modules for running Flux (example for ARIS cluster):
 - `module load gnu/8`
 - `module load gnu/13.2.0`
 - `module load python/3.9.18`